mahmoudparsian/big-data-mapreduce-course/proposal/big-data-class-4units-template.md

 and Amazon Athena (an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL).

-This class will introduce the concept of big data databases:
+This class will introduce the concept of

+* Big Data analytics with MapReduce and Spark
+* Graph algorithms
+* Basic Machine Learning algorithms
+* Big Data Streaming
+* Big data databases:
+	* Google's BigTable
+	* HBase (Hadoop Database)
-Google's BigTable, HBase (Hadoop Database), and ElasticSearch (a distributed, multitenant-capable full-text search engine).
+	* ElasticSearch (a distributed, multitenant-capable full-text search engine).